 Published inOPTICALLY BASED BIOLOGICAL AND CHEMICAL SENSING FOR DEFENCE

 Showing items related by title, author, creator and subject.

-Angularly resolved elastic scattering from airborne particles - Potential for characterizing, classifying, and identifying individual aerosol particles Kaye, Paul H.; Aptowicz, Kevin; Chang, Richard K.; Foot, Virginia; Videen, Gorden (Human Press / Springer, 2007)Analysing the light scattering properties of individual airborne particles has become a powerful tool by which they may be characterized, classified, and in some cases, identified.
+Angularly resolved elastic scattering from airborne particles - Potential for characterizing, classifying, and identifying individual aerosol particles Kaye, Paul H.; Aptowicz, Kevin; Chang, Richard K.; Foot, Virginia; Videen, Gorden (Springer Nature, 2007)Analysing the light scattering properties of individual airborne particles has become a powerful tool by which they may be characterized, classified, and in some cases, identified.
 The approach offers a non-invasive, ...

 A High Speed Particle Phase Discriminator (PPD-HS) for the classification of airborne particles, as tested in a continuous flow diffusion chamber Mahrt, Fabian; Wieder, Jorg; Dietlicher, Remo; Smith, Helen R.; Stopford, Chris; Kanji, Zamin (2019-06-14)A new instrument, the High-speed Particle Phase Discriminator (PPD-HS), developed at the University of Hertfordshire, for sizing individual cloud hydrometeors and determining their phase is described herein.
 PPD-HS performs ...